Local App Access and URL redirection

 - By default, Internet Explorer redirects the specified URL.
 If the URL is not in the block list but the browser or website redirects it to another URL, the final URL is not redirected.
 It is not redirected even if it is on the block list.

 For URL redirection to work correctly, enable the add-on when prompted by the browser.
 If the add-ons that are using Internet options or the add-ons in the prompt are disabled, URL redirection does not work correctly.

 - The Firefox add-ons always redirect the URLs.

 When an add-on is installed, Firefox prompts to allow or prevent installing the add-on on a new tab page.
 Allow the add-on for the feature to work.

 - The Chrome add-on always redirects the final URL that is navigated, and not the entered URLs.

-- 1 - Local applications continue to run when a user logs off or disconnects from the virtual desktop.
-Upon reconnection, local applications are reintegrated if they are available in the virtual desktop.
+If you do not follow these steps to configure the settings, by default, local applications continue to run when a user logs off or disconnects from the virtual desktop.
+After reconnection, local applications are reintegrated if they are available on the virtual desktop.

 To configure local application behavior on logoff and disconnect, see Local application behavior on logoff and disconnect in the list of features managed through the registry.